* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 In a rush?
 Here’s the short answer.

-What’s the best way of reheating aglio e olio?
-The best way of reheating aglio e olio is in a frying pan with starchy water.
+The best way to reheat aglio e olio is in a frying pan with starchy water.
 Bring some leftover pasta water (or a cornstarch and water mixture) to a simmer and add your leftover aglio e olio to the pan.
-Stir continuously for 2-3 minutes, or until the sauce has fully re-emulsified.
+Stir continuously for 3-4 minutes, or until the sauce has fully re-emulsified.

 Ready?
 Let’s jump right in.